rafaelaqfc/Final-Project-SQL/cleaning_data.md

 SELECT COUNT(*)
 	FROM sales_by_sku;

--- Third, in order to identify if there are any NULL values in our tables, we used the COUNT(*) function to make sure if there are any rows NULL:
+-- Third, in order to identify if there were any NULL values in our tables, we used the COUNT(*) function to check the rows followed by the WHERE filtering clause:

-filling this space with the integer 0 (for example, only 81 rows are filled out with the total revenue amount in the all_sessions table).

 SELECT COUNT(total_transactions_revenue) AS total_transactions_revenue
 	FROM all_sessions